Tough Love (Jessie Ware album): Chart performance

-Tough Love debuted and peaked at number nine on the UK Albums Chart in the week of 25 October 2014 and would remain 18 weeks on the chart.
-It was certified Silver by the British Phonographic Industry (BPI) on 17 July 2015 and reached Gold status on 4 June 2021 after surpassing sales in excess of 100,000 copies.
+In the United Kingdom, Tough Love debuted and peaked at number nine on the UK Albums Chart in the week of 25 October 2014, becoming Ware's second top ten album.
+It would remain 18 weeks on the chart.
+The album was certified Silver by the British Phonographic Industry (BPI) on 17 July 2015 and reached Gold status on 4 June 2021 after surpassing sales in excess of 100,000 copies.
 In April 2023, Music Week reported that the album had sold 108,839 units in the United Kingdom.
+The album also reached number 11 on the Scottish Albums Chart.

+Outside the United Kingdom, Tough Love achieved its highest peak in Poland, reaching number six on the Polish Albums Chart, and was subsequently certified double platinum by ZPAV for sales of 40,000 units.
+In Ireland, the album peaked at number 14 on the Irish Albums Chart.
+In Belgium, it reached number 29 on the Ultratop Flanders Albums Chart.
+Further afield, Tough Love reached number 32 on the New Zealand Albums Chart, number 36 on the ARIA Albums Chart in Australia, and number 50 on the Billboard 200 in the United States.